EizEddin/moodle-block_login_userinfo/README.md

 Requirements
 ------------

-This plugin requires Moodle 2.8+
+This plugin requires Moodle 2.9+

 Changes
 -------

+* 2015-08-18 - Check compatibility for Moodle 2.9, no functionality change
 * 2015-01-23 - Check compatibility for Moodle 2.8, no functionality change
 * 2014-08-29 - Update README file
 * 2014-08-19 - Use another "username" string when $CFG->authloginviaemail is used